-3. If the district wishes to have students and staff access the Internet from wireless devices within the school building, or in close proximity to it, it must first ensure that it has a robust Wi-Fi network in place that has sufficient bandwidth to meet user demand.
+2. If the district wishes to have students and staff access the Internet from wireless devices within the school building, or in close proximity to it, it must first ensure that it has a robust Wi-Fi network in place that has sufficient bandwidth to meet user demand.

 Please describe how you have quantified this demand and how you plan to meet this demand.
 The District implemented a 1 to 1 program in grades 3-12 in the 2011-2012 school year.
 The program was expanded to grades 2-12 in the 2014-2015 school year.
 There are more than 1300 student notebook computers and 200 staff notebook or tablet computers deployed and moving throughout district on a daily basis.
 Historical data gathered from the wireless management system has provided a detailed picture of coverage, usage, and reliability.
 The extrapolation of current growth and usage data has provided a series of short and long term goals relating to the design and development of the District's wireless network.

 To address the immediate or short term goals the District will integrate next generation AC access points in large group instructional areas as well as high-use common areas.
-The District will replace 10 of the existing access points in these areas with AC access points.
+The District will replace 20 of the existing access points in these areas with AC access points.
 The existing access points will be used to provide supplemental coverage in high-demand areas or as spares.

-- All New York State public school districts are required to complete and submit an Instructional Technology Plan survey to the New York State Education Department in compliance with Section 753 of the Education Law and per Part 100.12 of the Commissioner's Regulations.
-Districts that include educational technology purchases as part of their Smart Schools Investment Plan must have a submitted and approved Instructional Technology Plan survey on file with the New York State Education Department. - By checking this box, you are certifying that the school district has an approved Instructional Technology Plan survey on file with the New York State Education Department.
+3. All New York State public school districts are required to complete and submit an Instructional Technology Plan survey to the New York State Education Department in compliance with Section 753 of the Education Law and per Part 100.12 of the Commissioner's Regulations.

+Districts that include educational technology purchases as part of their Smart Schools Investment Plan must have a submitted and approved Instructional Technology Plan survey on file with the New York State Education Department.

+By checking this box, you are certifying that the school district has an approved Instructional Technology Plan survey on file with the New York State Education Department.
+(CHECKED)

-5. Describe the devices you intend to purchase and their compatibility with existing or planned platforms or systems.
-Specifically address the adequacy of each facility's electrical, HVAC and other infrastructure necessary to install and support the operation of the planned technology.
+4. Describe the devices you intend to purchase and their compatibility with existing or planned platforms or systems.